pinax-network/blocktime-service/README.md

 }
 ```

-Similar behavior to the implementation of getting a `BlockId` from a single date.
+Similar behavior to the implementation of getting a `BlockId` (you can specify a single date or a full timestamp).
 The `second_date` is actually optional, providing only the first date will result in the block range of `[first_date, first_date + 1 day]` to be returned.